rootstrap/dolphin-nft-marketplace-frontend/README.md

 - Creature Chronicles.
 HoF and Heroletes works currently on dolphinnfts.com, but Creature Chronicles is accessed through creaturechronicles.com, although both are on this application.

+Design can be found in: [FIGMA Page](https://www.figma.com/file/N3Nz27X4GqywgbrCcf2mnC/Dolphin-NFT-Marketplace?node-id=0%3A1).

 ## Usage

 ### Development

 #### Env File
-You are going to need a `.env` file similar to this one:
+You are going to need a `.env` file like this one:

 ```bash
 REACT_APP_API_URL=http://localhost:8000/api/v1